Nethereum/Nethereum.eShop/README.md

     - [ ] Admin areas

 ## Phase 2
++ Proxys of smart contracts
++ Upgrade storage
++ Validation and verification of smart contracts
-Different front ends for Desktop, Mobile, IoT, Gaming and VR.
++ Different front ends for Desktop, Mobile, IoT, Gaming and VR.
+(Moving to the common framework and capability to change front ends, Avalonia, Xamarin Forms, etc and ReactiveUI)
-Integration with other Ethereum connection provides using Netheruem.UI (Nethereum :), Harware Wallets, Gnosis, etc) Provide integration / demo to UBI tokens (Circles, Idena)
++ Integration with other Ethereum connection provides using Netheruem.UI (Nethereum :), Hardware Wallets, Gnosis, etc)
++ Provide integration / demo to UBI tokens (Circles, Idena)
++ Other framework integrations

 ## Phase 3
 Provide solutions and integrations (ie supply chain, finance, reputation (idena?) )